 Internship 1.
 Internship 2.
 Internship 3.
 Internship 4.
-Open to feedback Is aware of how own Is aware of implications of Draws on consciousness of from other students, values, ideas, and social own and other's social social context and selfclients, and position influence location during therapy awareness to flexibly supervisors and uses therapy and seeks sessions respond to complex clinical it positively. consultation to increase issues. self-awareness.
+Open to feedback from other students, clients, and supervisors and uses it positively.
+Is aware of how own values, ideas, and social position influence therapy and seeks consultation to increase self-awareness.
+Is aware of implications of own and other's social location during therapy sessions Draws on consciousness of social context and self-awareness to flexibly respond to complex clinical issues.